apache/flink/docs/ops/filesystems/index.zh.md

 It's encouraged to use the plugin-based loading mechanism for file systems that support it.
 Loading file systems components from the `lib` directory may be not supported in future Flink versions.

-## HDFS and Hadoop File System support

-For all schemes where Flink cannot find a directly supported file system, it falls back to Hadoop.
-All Hadoop file systems are automatically available when `flink-runtime` and the Hadoop libraries are on the classpath.

-This way, Flink seamlessly supports all of Hadoop file systems, and all Hadoop-compatible file systems (HCFS).

-  - **hdfs**
-  - **ftp**
-  - **s3n** and **s3a**
-  - **har**
-  - ...

-### Hadoop Configuration

-We recommend using Flink's built-in file systems unless required otherwise.
-Using a Hadoop File System directly may be required, for example, when using that file system for YARN's resource storage, via the `fs.defaultFS` configuration property in Hadoop's `core-site.xml`.

-Putting the Hadoop configuration in the same class path as the Hadoop libraries makes the Hadoop File Systems pick up that configuration.
-You can reference another Hadoop configuration by setting the environment variable `HADOOP_CONF_DIR`, or by referencing it via the [Flink configuration](../config.html#hdfs).

-{% highlight yaml %}
-fs.hdfs.hadoopconf: /path/to/etc/hadoop
-{% endhighlight %}

-This registers `/path/to/etc/hadoop` as Hadoop's configuration directory and is where Flink will look for the `core-site.xml` and `hdfs-site.xml` files.

 ## Adding a new pluggable File System implementation

 File systems are represented via the `org.apache.flink.core.fs.FileSystem` class, which captures the ways to access and modify files and objects in that file system.